At what age do the children start in preschool (Casa)?

 What are the qualifications of Rotherglen teachers?

-All teachers are required to hold an undergraduate degree from a recognized University.
-Our Montessori teachers also hold a teaching certificate in Montessori education.
+All Montessori teachers are required to hold a teaching certificate in Montessori education, and most also have one or more undergraduate degrees.
 Teachers in grades four through eight all hold a Certificate of Qualification from the Ontario College of Teachers.

 What do you have to offer that my child can’t get at other local schools?

 Rotherglen provides a solid Montessori education emphasizing learning through self-discovery and creating independence.
-Rotherglen Primary campus is a learning environment where our youngest students are encouraged to work at their own pace with guidance from highly trained teachers.
-Rotherglen offers an enriching and nurturing environment that provides enhanced programming not offered at other schools, including early French language instruction and character education programs.
+Rotherglen’s Primary Campus is a learning environment where our youngest students are encouraged to work at their own pace with individual lessons and guidance from highly trained teachers.
+Rotherglen offers an enriching and nurturing environment that provides enhanced programming not offered at other schools, including early French language instruction, Physical Education, and character education programs.

 What makes your school unique?